The Big Picture…

 We are creatures of habit.
 Doing something different requires effort.
 So it easier for us to postpone or reject innovations that require us to act/behave differently.We're creatures of habit.
 Does your innovation require us to do something different to now?
 Then you have some inertia to overcome, even if your innovation has great relative advantage.
 Tweet this resistance

 Not to be confused with social risk.
 This is to do with the perceptions and associations in the consumers’ minds about various things associated with the innovation.
 Such as the manufacturer that produced it (brand stretch), the country of production (perceptions of quality etc).Race to the south pole using dogs?!
 It's not the done thing, old chap.
 We all have perceived images of brands, countries etc. Are you bringing an innovation to market that challenges those perceptions?
 Then you have to overcome… Tweet this resistance

-So, now we’ve seen a hierarchy of resistance as well as what could leads to such resistance.
-Next we’ll look at how these two things interact.
+So, now we’ve seen a hierarchy of resistance as well as what could lead to such resistance.
+Next, we’ll look at how these two things interact.

 Mapping antecedents to the hierarchy

 As you might suspect, not all antecedents to innovation resistance lead to all types of resistance in the hierarchy.
 Kleijnan et al’s work provides a mapping based on interviews they made.
 This is recreated in Figure 6.